dminhvu/codeforces_test_parser/README.md

 * Use ```python run.py [problem_id]``` to test (only one problem at a time).
 For example: ```python run.py A``` for testing problem A.

+If you find this repository useful, please give it a star!